emkey1/AOK-Filesystem-Tools/README.md

 Both Alpine and Debian FS can be prebuilt.
 Advantage is that FS is ready to be used right away, drawback is that the tarball will be larger.
-Especially in the case of Alpine, since the initial FS Installing on first boot is only arround 6MB, a pre-built AOK Alpine FS is something like 50MB.
+In the case of Alpine, the initial FS Installing on first boot is only arround 6MB, a pre-built AOK Alpine FS is something like 50MB.

 With Debian the difference in size will be less noticeable, in both cases it will be over 230MB

-The recomended distribution method for Debian is to build with -s Select between Alpine/Debian on first boot, initial tarball will be arround 6MB.
+The recomended distribution method is to build with -s Select between Alpine/Debian on first boot, initial tarball will be arround 6MB.